 These vegan eggplant meatballs made with tender sautéed eggplant, crispy panko breadcrumbs and Italian seasonings, smothered in rich tomato sauce.

 I don’t have the exact recipe my grandfather used.
-In fact, I don’t think he ever really had a recipe, but rather simply tried to replicate a technique demonstrated on television.
-I’ve borrowed that technique several times since that initial taste.
-For this version, I decided to go vegan, whereas the original eggplant meatballs created by my grandfather contained some parmesan cheese.
-I’ve added some nutritional yeast to get a cheesy flavor, and don’t miss the dairy at all.
-I also initially pan fried these, which didn’t work out as well as my second attempt in which I baked them.
+In fact, I don’t think he ever really had a recipe, having just followed the instructions given to him on television.
+I borrowed that technique to make this vegan version of Grandpop’s old eggplant meatballs.
+His version had Parmesan cheese, so I left that out, but added some nutritional yeast to get a cheesy flavor.
+Also, I distinctly remember my Grandfather pan-frying his eggplant meatballs, but I had better luck baking my version.
 A cast iron skillet is your friend here, as it will give them a perfectly crisp exterior to encase the delicious melt-in-your mouth eggplant.

 Vegan Eggplant Meatballs

 - 1 medium Italian eggplant (about 1 pound), very finely diced (1/2 inch or smaller) and optionally peeled

 - 1 cup panko

 - 1 teaspoon Italian seasoning

 - 1/2 teaspoon salt, or more to taste

 Whisk the flax seeds and water together in a small bowl, then allow the mixture to sit for at least 10 minutes.

 While the flax mixture sits, heat 1 tablespoon of olive oil in medium skillet over medium heat.
 Add the onion and sauté until soft and translucent, about five minutes.
 Add the garlic and continue to sauté until very fragrant, about 1 minute more.